 Baby will open their mouth when they are ready.
 Just be patient, and don’t force your nipple into your baby’s mouth before they’re ready.

 6. Latch the lower lip first.

-When baby feels mommy’s nipple on their upper lip, their mouth will open wide.
-This is when mommy should move her baby closer to her breast, letting the lower lip and tongue connect first, followed by the upper lip.
+When your baby opens wide, move your baby closer to your breast.
+Let the lower lip and tongue connect first, followed by the upper lip.